 And as we have said, on the downside, you may need to consider another bike if you intend to push on into being an advanced exercise bike user, due to the limited weight and scope of the included flywheel resistance.

 But overall, this is a high-quality exercise bike and is highly recommended.

-If you found this review useful you might also be interested in reading about the Lonsdale Exercise Bike, which you can see by simply Clicking Here.
+If you found this review useful you might also be interested in reading about the Lonsdale Exercise Bike.